How to Plan a Successful Restaurant Shoot

 Don’t use quantity as a gage for what constitutes a successful photo shoot

-Just don’t.
-A really good set of images will take time to plan and execute.
-That’s why you are hiring a professional who understands all of the aspects that are involved in taking a good photo.
-If it were that easy to take a good photo quickly, then anyone would be able to do it.
+A quality set of images will take time to plan and execute.
+That’s why you are hiring a professional who understands all of the aspects that are involved in taking a good photo, and understands how to execute your vision in a timely manner, but also takes into account what might take more time and can plan ahead for that.

-While it’s important to have a good idea what you are wanting photographed, a really good food photographer will know what will actually make a good photo.
-They will understand that all food does not photograph the same, some dishes are more photogenic, they will know how to make use of natural light and what time of day is best to shoot, and all sorts of other things that they intuitively or from experience know will make a really good photo.
+Finally, a good photographer will understand that all food does not photograph the same, some dishes are more photogenic, they will know how to make use of natural light and what time of day is best to shoot, and all sorts of other things that they intuitively or from experience know will make a really good photo.

 Ask them how you can prepare your restaurant for the shoot in advance